 Club: Borussia Dortmund

-Knauff is eligible to play U19 football again in the 2020/21 season, but has been given the chance to convince first-team head coach Lucien Favre that he deserves to mix it at a higher level.
-The sprightly wide man joined the Dortmund U15s from Hannover in the summer of 2016, and was soon linking up with teenaged goal machine Moukoko.
+Spotted by Jürgen Klopp as a 12-year-old in 2014, Knauff did not immediately join the Dortmund academy as it was too far from home, instead opting for Hannover 96 before eventually accepting BVB's invitation in summer 2016.
+Knauff was eligible to play U19 football again in the 2020/21 season, but instead he was given the chance to convince former first-team head coach Lucien Favre that he deserved to mix it at a higher level.
+The sprightly wide man joined the Dortmund U15s from Hannover in the summer of 2016, and was soon linking up with teenage goal machine Moukoko.
 He scored a couple of goals of his own in his debut season with the U17s as BVB won the 2018/19 U17 Bundesliga West.

 Knauff went up a gear with the U19s the following campaign, registering five goals and seven assists in 18 games.
 As well as making 14 league starts, he also played seven times in the UEFA Youth League, scoring two of his four tournament goals in a 2-1 win over Inter Milan.
 The youngster's preferred position is on the right-hand side of the attack - he's naturally right-footed - but he can also play on the opposite flank and as a right-back.
-His current Dortmund deal runs until 30 June 2021.
+He extended his stay in November 2020, penning a contract that runs until the summer of 2023, and followed up by making his senior debut as a substitute in December in Dortmund's Champions League group-stage win over Zenit in Russia.

 Plays a bit like: Jadon Sancho

 Like everyone connected with Dortmund, Knauff will have watched with wonder as English youngster Sancho developed from a promising teenager into a lethal weapon in the German top flight.
 Posting numbers like Sancho’s - 17 goals and 16 assists in the 2019/20 Bundesliga - is still a pipe dream for now, but Knauff has shown the potential to bamboozle defenders in a similar fashion.
-Most notably he glided past three Cologne defenders before finishing off a memorable goal - with his weaker left foot - in the final of the German U17 championship in June 2019.
+Most notably he glided past three Cologne players before finishing off a memorable goal - with his weaker left foot - in the final of the German U17 championship in June 2019.
+He did something equally eye-catching on his debut at senior level against the same opposition in March 2021, powering past a defender on the right before whipping over a delightful low cross that was gobbled up by Haaland.

 Did you know: